cap-js/attachments/README.md

 ##### Tests

 The unit tests in this module do not need a binding to the respective object stores, run them with `npm install`.
-To achieve a clean install, the comman `rm -rf node_modules` should be used before installation.
+To achieve a clean install, the command `rm -rf node_modules` should be used before installation.

 The integration tests need a binding to a real object store.
 Run them with `npm run test`.
 To set the binding, provide the following environment variables: